-The bond issue deed establishes early repayment clauses in the event of any non-payment, unless non-payment is due to administrative reasons and payment is made within 3 business days subsequent to the amortization date, or in the event of the debt service coverage ratio for all companies financed with the bond falling below 1.05.
+The participation units of the Parent have been pledged in guarantee of the obligations arising from the bond issue, making it liable in respect of the full amount of its equity.
+The bond issue deed establishes early repayment clauses in the event of any non-payment, unless non-payment is due to administrative reasons and payment is made within 3 business days subsequent to the amortization date, or in the event of the debt service coverage ratio for all companies financed with the bond falling below 1.05x.

-During 2023 and 2022, the Group complied with the minimum financial ratios established in the bond issue contract.
+During 2024 and 2023, the Group complied with the minimum financial ratios established in the bond issue contract.

-The breakdown by maturity of financial debt at December 31, 2023 and 2022 is as follows:
+The breakdown by maturity of financial debt at December 31, 2024 and 2023 is as follows: